-To keep is simple, these are the main 7 ingredients that are of concern:
+To keep it simple, these are the main 7 ingredients of concern:

 Benzophenone -1, Formaldehyde, Dibutyl Phthlate, Toluene, Tosylamide/ Formaldehyde Resin, Synthetic Camphor, Xylene

-When brands advertise they are # Free, then normally they exclude the following ingredients.
+When brands advertise they are # Free, they normally exclude the following ingredients.

 Dibutyl Phthalate, Toluene, Formaldehyde free